playframework/playframework/documentation/manual/javaGuide/main/async/JavaAsync.md

 );
 ```

-> **Note:** Writing functional composition in Java is really verbose for the moment, but it should be better when Java supports [[lambda notation| http://mail.openjdk.java.net/pipermail/lambda-dev/2011-September/003936.html]].
+> **Note:** Writing functional composition in Java is really verbose for at the moment, but it should be better when Java supports [[lambda notation| http://mail.openjdk.java.net/pipermail/lambda-dev/2011-September/003936.html]].

 Play 2.0 asynchronous API methods give you a `Promise`.
 This is the case when you are calling an external web service using the `play.libs.WS` API, or if you are using Akka to schedule asynchronous tasks or to communicate with Actors using `play.libs.Akka`.